Defining SQL Queries

 <!

-Insert/Update/Delete Returning
+Insert/Update/Delete Implicit Returning

 When performing a modification of rows, or adding new rows, sometimes it is